lwaekfjlk/python-project-template/README.md

 ## ❓ Issue & Pull Request

-An issue typically describes a new feature, improving an old feature, or launching a group of experiments.
+An issue typically describes a new feature (`feature`), fixing an old bug (`bug`), launching a group of experiments (`exp`), or refactoring part of the code (`refactor`).
+Using different issue templates for different issues.

-A PR typically implements the content in one issue.
+A PR typically implements the content mentioned in one issue.

 Notice about the development: